LafeLabs/quantumart/hypersphere_paper/README.md

 \cos{\theta_0}\left|0\right> + \sin{\theta_0}e^{i\phi_0}\left|1\right>.
 $$

-The basic premise of Quantum Virtual Reality is that we simply mape these angles to angles in a visualization and see what happens.
+The basic premise of this work is that we simply map these angles to angles in a visualization and see what happens.
 Whatever the state of the quantum system may do, it will lead to a time series of these angles.
 One mapping is the Bloch sphere, but that is just one of an infinite number.
 Also, we can map the normalized real numbers $a_i$ to either the size or opacity of 3d objects in the browser.

 To compute $\theta_0$ from $a_0$ we need only to find the arc cosine of $a_0$.

+We note here that this pair of angles is *not* the Bloch sphere.
+Our parameterization maps the eigenstates to orthogonal vectors in three dimensions, rather than the north and south poles.

 Now, consider the 2 qubit system.
 Again removing global phase from the ground state, the full state of the system is now: